hispus/presentations/Approvals_etc/README.md

 # Approvals, etc.

-A presentation create by Jim Grace.
+A presentation created by Jim Grace.
 Slides are available here on Github.

 [Here is a video of Jim Grace presenting about approvals and related topics in November 2018:](https://www.youtube.com/watch?v=jBL17Pr7-TI)